DanielMartensson/MataveID/README.md

 I'm building this library because I feel that the commercial libraries are just for theoretical experiments.
 I'm focusing on real practice and solving real world problems.

+# Cauction

+Installing GNU Octave's Control-Toolbox or MATLAB's Control-Toolbox/System Identification Toolbox WILL cause problems with MataveID & MataveControl because they are using the same function names.

 # Papers:
 Mataveid contains realization identification and polynomal algorithms.
 They can be quite hard to understand, so I highly recommend to read papers in the "reports" folder about the realization identification algorithms if you want to understand how they work.